dcoeurjo/lectureDG/source/c-ip-analyse.rst

        :width: 110%
        :align: center

-Segmentation par histogramme
+Histogram based Segmentation
 ----------------------------

-**Segmentation d'images** : classifier les pixels en un nombre restreint de classes partageant des propriétés (colorimétrique, géométriques ...) communes
+**Image Segmentation**  classify pixels into classes such that pixels in a class share the same *visual* properties (colorimetric information, geometrical properties ...)

-Reprenons l'exemple initial :
+Let's go back to initial image:

 .. list-table::